 Financial aid is intended to assist with these costs, but rarely will cover the full amount.
 For this reason, it is important to be prepared and have a realistic expectation of what you will need to pay ‘out-of-pocket'.

 Overview of Financial Aid Programs

 Our freeze date is determined once a semester, on the main census date for the term.
 Units freeze for any financial aid student, defined as someone with a FAFSA on file for that term.
 Beginning Fall 2020, the process was modified that if a student did not have a FAFSA at their home college upon the freeze date, then their freeze date would occur the night after the FAFSA is received.
 This change also allows late start students to not be tied to the earlier freeze date, which might have been before they applied to the college or completed their FAFSA.
 Thus, the student’s freeze date is either the main census date, or the date their FAFSA is received, whichever is later.

 The Financial Aid Office has multiple programs available to students.
 Below is a brief description of the various sources of financial aid available:

-- Board of Governors Waiver (BOGW)—State-funded program designed to assist students who are California residents in meeting the cost of the enrollment fee charged at California community colleges.
-The Board of Governors Fee Waiver Program is available to any California resident or AB 540 classified student who meets the financial eligibility requirements or qualifies through another program.
+- California College Promise Grant (formerly known as the BOG Fee Waiver)—State-funded program designed to assist students who are California residents in meeting the cost of the enrollment fee charged at California community colleges.
+The California College Promise Grant (formerly known as the BOG Fee Waiver) is available to any California resident or AB 540 classified student who meets the financial eligibility requirements or qualifies through another program.